 Molecular Mimicry Theory

-The physiological immune reaction, which is primarily aimed at the pathogen, now also attacks the body’s own cells due to molecular mimicry.
+The immune reaction to the infection, which is primarily aimed at the pathogen, also attacks the body’s own cells due to molecular mimicry.
 In this case, the myelin of the axonal membrane is affected.
-The molecular mimicry theory is best proven in the case of Campylobacter.
-However, the general pathogenesis of GBS has not been completely clarified yet.
+The molecular mimicry theory is best proven in the case of Campylobacter infection.
+However, the general pathogenesis of GBS has not been completely clarified.

 Clinic of the Guillain-Barré Syndrome